jason137/gads_26/README.md

 [repo](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1).
 We'll use it to keep track of useful links and information.

+## project questions

+These are meant to keep you on the right track.
+Keep these in mind as you work on your project.
+At a minimum, you should convince yourself that you have clear and succinct answers to these questions.

+- what **problem** am I trying to solve?
+- where will the **data** come from?
+- what exploratory/feature engineering/modeling **steps** will be useful?
+- how will I evaluate my model's **performance**?

 ## important dates

 event | subject | date